Anish926/Blog/README.md

 # repo

-A practise project with wordpress
+Made with wordpress

+- Simple and elegant
+- Light and Dark mode

+To get started, run on local host!